consolidando/spring-boot/cofers/README.md

 The `episodeId` variable holds the randomly selected episode number retrieved from the Rick and Morty API during the application's initialization process.

+## Choosing the Container for Spring Boot

+When using the default values, the startup outcomes demonstrate slightly superior performance with Tomcat compared to Jetty in the context of Spring Boot.
+Consequently, the decision has been made to employ Tomcat.

 ## Synchronization of Tests